mpous/xiao-esp32s3-camera-edgeimpulse/README.md

 #define PCLK_GPIO_NUM     13
 ```

+Remember to go to Tools > PSRAM and select `OPI PSRAM` instead of Disabled as this device is going to use the OPI PSRAM.

-And deploy the code to the hardware.
+And finally deploy the code to the hardware.
 Open the Serial monitor and test the objects detected.

 <img width="547" height="84" alt="Captura de pantalla 2025-09-15 a les 15 22 16" src="https://github.com/user-attachments/assets/699a9244-d2c2-4529-a031-7b37623f64f0" />